 - Raynaud's, which affects your fingers and toes

-- beta blockers, a medicine used to treat high blood pressure
+- beta blockers, medicines used to treat high blood pressure

-- a blood clot that stops the blood supply to or from a limb
+- a blood clot that stops the blood supply to a limb

 - being in cold air or water

 - wearing clothing or jewellery that's too tight